binkley/kotlin-dice/README.md

 ## Code conventions

-At each top-level part of a dice expression parse (eg, die side), the parser saves a local value internally.
+At each top-level part of a dice expression parse (eg, die sides), the parser saves a local value internally.
 By the end of the dice expression, this
 includes:

-- Die side, ie, number of sides on a die (ex: d4)
+- Die sides, ie, number of sides on a die (ex: d4)
 - Roll count, or 1 if none specified; ie, number of dice to roll
+- Reroll low, or the value of the lowest face on a die if no value is
-- Reroll value, or 0 if none specified; rolls of this value or lower are rerolled
+  provided: rolls of this value or lower are rerolled
 - Dice to keep, or "roll count" if none specified; a positive number is keep highest, a negative number is keep lowest
-- Explosion limit, or "die side + 1" if none specified
+- Explosion limit, or "die sides + 1" if none specified
 - Adjustment, or 0 when none specified

-The parser still used a stack for some cases:
+The parser uses a stack for some cases:

 - The final result of the dice expression
 - Tracking and applying `+`/`-` sign (add/subtract)